benhutchings1/masters-mc-NEAT-algorithm/Dissertation/Dissertation.md

 @@Maybe an image describing this?

 ## House Model
 The aim of the house model is to generate a 3D block for the roof to sit on.
 In the first design iteration, the house model simply predicted a full 3D block.
 The issue with this was the model had to be taught to leave a gap in the centre and 1 block for the outside wall.
 Just learning this took the model a long time and it was not guaranteed, which severely impacted the design of the house.
 Another issue was the generation speed.
 Producing a full 3D block was very computationally intense, especially for larger structures.
 Another approach took advantage of the wall being 1 block thick and empty inside.
 This allows for the wall of the 3D block to be mapped to a 2D tilemap.
-Now the model can predict the 2D tilemap and always keeps the correct house structure while being much more computationlly efficient.
+Now the model can predict the 2D tilemap and always keeps the correct house structure while being much more computationally efficient.
 ![Figure @@: 3D house tilemap is mapped to a 2D wall tilemap](Images/block.png)

 ## Roof Model